allenc125789/TurtleNAS/README.md

     -reload button only goes back to root. leave the actual page reloading to the browsers button.

-    -change the load script from running at the start, to run by javascript at the start, or at some designated period... and needs to have a lock in
+    -change the loadsqlupdate script from running at the start, to run by javascript at the start, or at some designated period... and needs to have a
-    -place to prevent it from being run by the same user more than once.
+    -lock in place to prevent it from being run by the same user more than once.

 # Summary: